A World Heritage Site with Historic Monuments, Museums, and Stunning View

 The guided tours starting every Monday at 14.00, 16.00 and 18.00 are excellent opportunity to learn more about the past of Buda’s Jewish community.
 Tickets: 2 000 HUF/full price.

 Summer Concerts in the Hilton Dominican Court

 Date: usually in mid-July, Klezmer and gypsy music concerts in the Dominican court of the Hilton Hotel (Hess András tér 1-3.).

 Festival of Folk Arts

-Festival of Folk Arts the most renowned Hungarian folk artists and craftsmen from different regions of the country introduce their skills and craft work.
+Festival of Folk Arts the most renowned Hungarian folk artists and craftsmen from different regions of the country and abroad introduce their skills and craft work.